gruepr/gruepr/README.md

         use a user-generated API token.
 Gruepr can create the survey as an ungraded quiz in the Canvas course, can directly import the survey results, and can upload the created teams as groups in the Canvas course.

         COMPILING NOTES: Need C++17 and OpenMP on all systems.
 Needs OpenSSL on Windows.
-Using gcc/mingw, enabling the speed optimization of -O2 seems to offer significant speed boost; -O3 does not seem to offer any improvement.
+Enabling the speed optimization switch -O2 seems to offer significant speed boost; -O3 does not seem to offer any improvement.

 ---------------
 Details on how the teams are optimized: